levonrush/footy-tipper/README.md

 A development blog, titled "The Footy Tipper," provides detailed insights into the progress and findings of this project.
 You can read the first edition of the blog [here](https://medium.com/@levonrush/the-footy-tipper-a-machine-learning-approach-to-winning-the-pub-tipping-comp-dc07a7325292).

+## Workflow
+1. **Model Development and EDA**: Developers work within the `research` folder, creating and iterating on Jupyter or Rmarkdown notebooks to develop and refine models.

+2. **Commonizing Code**: As models mature, reusable components such as functions and configurations are abstracted and moved to the `pipeline/common` directory.
+This ensures that both development and production benefit from a single source of truth for these elements.

+3. **Model Production**: The refined functions from the `common` directory are then utilized within `pipeline` to structure robust training (`train.py`), inference (`inference.py`) and send (`send.py`) scripts that serve production workflows.

 ## How it Works

-**Model Building:** This process starts with the `data-prep.R` script, situated in the 'data-prep' folder, which is responsible for data cleaning and feature engineering.
-Following the data preparation, the model development phase is executed in the `model-training.ipynb` notebook situated in the 'model-training' folder.
+**Data Collection and Transformation:** This process starts with the `data-prep.R` script, which is responsible for scraping, data cleaning and feature engineering.
+Finally, the data is stored in a SQL database to be used by the rest of the pipeline.

+**Model Training:**  Following the data preparation, the model development phase is executed in the `train.py`.
 Python, renowned for its flexibility and extensive suite of machine learning libraries, is used for constructing robust predictive models from the preprocessed data.

-**Model Prediction:** This process begins again with the `data-prep.R` script to ensure that the most recent data is used.
-It then proceeds to the `model-prediction.ipynb` and `send_predictions.ipynb` notebooks in the 'model-prediction' and 'use-predictions' folders respectively.
-Here, the model's predictions are generated, uploaded to Google Drive, and dispatched via automated emails.
+**Model Prediction:** It then proceeds to the `inference.py`.
+Here, the model's predictions are generated.

+**Send Predictions:** The `send.py` is responsible for sending the model's predictions to Google Drive the intended recipients.
+This process is automated and ensures that the predictions are delivered promptly.

 Throughout these processes, SQL plays a vital role in data management and transition across various platforms and environments.
 Docker encapsulates both processes, ensuring portability and facilitating easy deployment.

 ## Prerequisites

 - Docker installed and running on your machine.
+- The project secrets:
+  - The secrets file (`secrets.env`).
-- Google service account for Google Drive authentication (`service-account-token.json`).
+  - Google service account for Google Drive authentication (`service-account-credentials.json`).
 - (Optional) R, Python and Visual Studio Code, if you want to develop or debug locally.
 - (Optional) Google Cloud Platform account for computation.